Synopsis of Hallucination in Hong Kong

 And in the YouTube playlist “Hallucination in Hong Kong—samples of the 3 chapters”:

 1i, 1ii, 1iii, 2i, 2ii, 2iii, 3i, 3ii and 3iii.
-(If a YouTube video looks fuzzy, check the video-player’s playback Quality setting: on a mobile device, locate the Quality setting by first touching the video image and then touching the three-dots symbol that appears in the top-right corner of the player; or to locate the Quality setting on a laptop/desktop device, click the cog symbol on the lower edge of the player.)
+(If playback of any of these videos looks at all fuzzy on YouTube, then you can quickly and easily adjust the YouTube video-player’s playback “Quality” setting, by doing the following: (1) if you’re on a mobile device, first touch the video image, then touch the three-dots symbol that appears in the top-right corner of the player, touch “Quality” and choose “1080p” (or the highest other setting available on your device, e.g. “720p”); or (2) if you’re on a laptop/desktop device, click the cog symbol on the lower edge of the video-player, click “Quality” and choose “1080p” (or the highest other setting available on your device, e.g. “720p”).)

 Table of Contents of Hallucination in Hong Kong